Impact of Cloud Computing on Financial Services

 Cite this essay cite-image

 Customers’ expectations have evolved considerably in recent years.
 This is true for virtually every interaction of customers with their surroundings, and financial services providers are not an exception to it.
-Financial institutions (FIs) need to adopt and actively utilize new technologies to meet such evolving customer expectations, transforming their businesses and developing new capabilities to become more efficient and generate more value for customers.
+Financial institutions (FIs) need to adopt and actively utilize new technologies to meet evolving customer expectations, transform their businesses, and develop new capabilities to become more efficient and generate more value for customers.
 In this context, cloud computing is an important aspect of the financial system, as it enables the technology changes that banks and other financial institutions need to pursue.
-Cloud can help firms expedite processes, reduce risks and increase efficiency, as well as enhancing the ability to identify business opportunities and revenue streams, being a core element to positively impact customers through more personalized proposals, at better prices through safer and less risky operations.
+Cloud can help firms expedite processes, reduce risks, and increase efficiency, as well as enhance the ability to identify business opportunities and revenue streams, being a core element to positively impact customers through more personalized proposals at better prices through safer and less risky operations.
 Cloud computing in finance began with non-core business processes, such as human resources and admin systems.
 Today, however, core processes such as credit risk management, payment transactions, and customer due diligence moving to the cloud.

 Save your time!